sneuensc/mapache/README.md

 ```

 ## Citing mapache
-We are preparing a manuscript describing mapache.
-In the meantime, if you use mapache for your study, please refer to mapache's repository on github (https://github.com/sneuensc/mapache) and cite the tools that you used within mapache.
+If you use mapache for your study, please refer to mapache's repository on github (https://github.com/sneuensc/mapache), its preprint and the tools that you used within mapache.
 See the table below for a list of tools used at each step.

-## Preprint
+Preprint:
-Neuenschwander et al. (2022) arXiv.org (https://doi.org/10.48550/arXiv.2208.13283 / [pdf](https://arxiv.org/pdf/2208.13283))
+> Neuenschwander et al. (2022) arXiv.org (https://doi.org/10.48550/arXiv.2208.13283 / [pdf](https://arxiv.org/pdf/2208.13283))

 ## Tools included in mapache
 <table class=" lightable-minimal" style="font-family: &quot;Trebuchet MS&quot;, verdana, sans-serif; margin-left: auto; margin-right: auto;">